 Example asset journal entries:

-- Obsolete inventory entry.
-When creating a reserve for obsolete inventory, debit cost of goods sold and credit the reserve of obsolete inventory.
+Obsolete inventory entry.
+When creating a reserve for obsolete inventory, debit cost of goods sold and credit the reserve for obsolete inventory.
 When inventory is actually disposed of, debit the reserve and credit inventory.

 Example liability journal entries: